 I’d been diagnosed with chemotherapy-caused nerve damage – something I still deal with to this day.
 I was being medically released from the military and had been offered two years of postsecondary education as part of a payout package.

 The Beau Dick: Revolutionary Spirit book review I wrote was published in the 2019 issue of Portal magazine.
 Even though Beau Dick passed away in 2017, he’s still someone I look up to and admire, both as a visionary artist and as an activist.
 I’m proud my piece was chosen because it allows me to tell more people about him while critiquing the book.

 “Shanon Sinn – The Haunting of Vancouver Island” was released by Some Other Sphere podcast on February 27th.
 In this episode, I was interviewed by Rick Palmer about The Haunting of Vancouver Island and our region’s ghost stories.
-Because it’s a United … Continue reading

 My new book The Haunting of Vancouver Island is now available.
 Many of these stories are told in full, complete with images.

 Continue reading “Haunted Locations on Vancouver Island”